onsip/sipjs.com/content/guides/user-agent.md

 const userAgent = new UserAgent(userAgentOptions);
 ~~~

 After the User Agent is created it will need to Register in order to authenticate with the server and receive messages.
 To do this a `new Registerer(userAgent: UserAgent)` needs to be created.
-A `Registerer` will register and automatically handle re-registrations when required.
+A [`Registerer`](https://github.com/onsip/SIP.js/blob/master/docs/api/sip.js.registerer.md) will register and automatically handle re-registrations when required.

 ~~~javascript
 const registerer = new Registerer(userAgent);
 ~~~

 Now that everything is created it can all be started.
-First the `UserAgent` must be started then the `Registerer` told to `register()`.
+First the `UserAgent` must be started.
+This tells the user agent to connect to the Transport.
+Once the user agent is started then the `Registerer` can be told to `register()` the user agent.

 ~~~javascript
 userAgent.start().then(() => {